anatoliykmetyuk/dotty-issue-workspace/README.md

 You can save it in a file `launch.iss` and execute it from SBT console of the Dotty repo.

 The script above contains two SBT commands.
 Indented lines are joined with the lines without indentation using spaces, e.g. the first command becomes `dotty-bootstrapped/dotc -d $here $here/A.scala`. `$here` is a magic variable that points to the directory where the script resides.

+For more examples, see For example, see [tests](https://github.com/anatoliykmetyuk/dotty-issue-workspace/tree/master/src/test/scala/dotty/workspace/core).

 ## Usage
 Every issue has a dedicated folder with all the Scala files and the launch script residing there: